 On the topic of JsonUtility, EditorJsonUtility is another useful tool.
 Whereas JsonUtility works for any MonoBehaviour or ScriptableObject-based object, EditorJsonUtility will work for any Unity engine type.
 So you could create a JSON representation of any object in the Unity Editor – or go in the other direction and create an asset from a JSON file.

-Aside from the built-in serialization options, there are other external libraries that you could use as well:
+Aside from the built-in serialization options, there are other external libraries that you could use as well.
+Unless you specifically need to use a text-based format for their readability, it’s best to go with a binary-based serializer:

 When security comes up, most people think of encryption first.
 However, when it comes to storing data locally on a player’s device, encryption is relatively easy to overcome.
 Even without breaking the encryption, users can manipulate the data directly in memory with freely available tools.
 In other words, it’s safe to assume that anything that’s stored locally is untrustworthy.